top of page

 Spider-Man Shattered Dimensions

-A proto-Spider-Verse bringing back classic cartoon voice actors that plays like a modern sequel to Enter Electro, right down to the cozy Stan Lee narration.
-Long levels centred around villains makes each feel like a one-shot comic.
+A proto-Spider-Verse bringing back classic cartoon voice actors that plays like a modern sequel to Spider-Man: Enter Electro, right down to the cozy Stan Lee narration.
+Top tier presentation.
+The long levels centred around fun villain boss fights makes each feel its own one-shot comic.

 Release: Sep 7, 2010